Vendeis/GitHub-API/README.md

 ## Setup

 * clone the repository
+* navigate to src/main/resources/application.properties and fill in your GITHUB_USERNAME & GITHUB_TOKEN<br/>
+(explained in "Sending Api requests", it is required for tests to run correctly)
-* navigate to the root folder and build the project using following command: mvn clean install
+* navigate to the root folder and build the project using following command:<br/>
+mvn clean install
-* after building the application run following command to start it: java -jar target/allegrotask-1.0.jar
+* after building the application run following command to start it:<br/>
+java -jar target/allegrotask-1.0.jar

 ## Sending Api requests